-- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following condition applies: - You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following condition applies: - O You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.